 Instructions

-• Grill for 2 minutes with the lid closed.
-Brush the other side with olive oil, and using a pair of tongs, flip the dough over and cook for about 2 more minutes (the dough is ready when it turns golden brown with some grill marks on both sides).
+• Flip.
+Open the lid and brush the top of the dough with olive oil.
+Use a pair of tongs to flip the dough over, then cover and cook for about 2 to 3 more minutes.
+The dough is ready when it turns golden brown with some grill marks on both sides.

-• Remove from the grill and spoon the fresh tomato mixture on top.
-Slice and serve immediately!
+• Finish and serve.
+Remove from the grill, spoon the fresh tomato mixture on top, sprinkle with red pepper flakes (if using), slice and serve immediately!

 Video